FH-Cloud-Computing/website/docs/lectures/2-iaas/index.md

 process of provisioning the virtual machines and supplying it with the correct user data script.

 {{ quiz("What is the role of cloud-init?", [
-    answer("It initializes a cloud account.", false),
+    answer("It initializes a cloud account."),
-    answer("It creates a virtual machine.", false),
+    answer("It creates a virtual machine."),
-    answer("It runs initial machine configuration on a virtual machine.", true), ]) }}
+    answer("It runs initial machine configuration on a virtual machine."), ]) }}

 ## Virtual machine pools